kchiappone/obsidian-weekly-meal-planner/README.md

 ## Usage

 1. **Add Recipes**: Place your recipe markdown files in the configured recipe folder, or use the "Create new recipe note" command to quickly create a structured recipe template.
 Each recipe should have frontmatter for tags, prep/cook time, difficulty, etc.
+2. **Rate Your Recipes (Optional)**: Add a `rating: 1-5` field to your recipe frontmatter.
+When present, these ratings are factored into meal selection to favor higher-rated recipes.
-2. **Generate Meal Plan**: Click the chef hat icon or use the command palette to generate a new meal plan.
+3. **Generate Meal Plan**: Click the chef hat icon or use the command palette to generate a new meal plan.
-3. **Change or Swap Meals**: Use the "Change Meal" or "Swap Meals" commands to update your plan with dropdown-driven modals.
+4. **Change or Swap Meals**: Use the "Change Meal" or "Swap Meals" commands to update your plan with dropdown-driven modals.
-4. **View Shopping List**: The generated meal plan note includes a shopping list, organized by week, day, and recipe.
+5. **View Shopping List**: The generated meal plan note includes a shopping list, organized by week, day, and recipe.

 > **💡 Note**: For the shopping list to work properly, each recipe must include an "## Ingredients" section (h2 header) with ingredients listed as bullet points (e.g., `- 500g ground beef`).
 The plugin automatically extracts these ingredients to generate your shopping list.

+> **⭐ Rating Tip**: Recipe ratings are completely optional!
+If you add them, higher-rated recipes will be favored during selection.
+You can also set a minimum rating filter to only include recipes above a certain threshold.

 ## Example Recipe Format